 Finally.
 My first solo album is out.
 For most people a solo endeavour like this one might seem pretty straight forward, but it was very much a group effort and I owe my gratitude to so many who have helped me create this.

-It took me years to find a project or repertoire I was passionate about and which could convey something unique.
+years to find a project or repertoire I was passionate about and which could convey something unique.
 So finally after searching and not finding anything I decided to compose and improvise.
 The title “Freehand” was suggested by my good friend Johann Slabbert referring to the carte blanche concept of being free enough to play what I liked.
 He was urged me to dig deeper and keep improvising.
 And that is exactly what I did.
 I followed my own inner voice and did not worry about content, form, style or any preconceived musical idea and just play.

 Thanks to Herman van Niekerk and the friendly staff at the Etienne Rousseau Theatre in Sasolburg we found three uninterrupted days where I could just improvise and play what I liked.
 This theatre has a very beautiful Steinway concert grand that was rebuilt by Ian Burgess-Simpson pianos a few years ago.
 I was fortunate enough to have Steinway technician Rudolf Strydom prepare the piano for the recording and videographer Adriaan Esterhuizen filmed the whole process.